UN-OCHA/taas/README.md

 ## Contributing

-Pleaee run `pip freeze > requirements.txt` when making code changes, so we get any updated library requirements along with your code.
+Please run `pip freeze > requirements.txt` when making code changes, so we get any updated library requirements along with your code.